ChrispyChips/lighthouse-app/README.md

 # Webpack multiple page build - Lighthouse Performance Web App
 This is a page builder to easily generate a multiple page static website.
 Out of the box pages built by this framework score a 100% in all google lighthouse metrics.

-Link below is the built but ugly and mostly unstyled framework example built entirely with this framework and hosted right here on github, feel free to run lighthouse on it:
+Link below is the built but ugly and mostly unstyled framework example pages built entirely with this framework and hosted right here on github, feel free to run lighthouse on it:

 https://chrispychips.github.io/lighthouse-app/